Zerwas/TheSmallestHardTreesPython/README.md

 In the paper *The Smallest Hard Trees*, we study computational and descriptive complexity of fixed-template CSPs for small orientations of trees.
 The paper contains a number of experimental results (see Section 7).
 Below you can find the commands to reproduce those results.
+Edgelists of all trees with up to 20 vertices can be found [here](https://gitlab.com/WhatDothLife/tripolys_data/-/tree/master/).

 Installation
 -----------------